Image: Karen Connor | DOC

 Turn off Highcliff Road onto Seal Point Road.
 The track begins at the Sandfly Bay carpark at the end of this road.

 New Zealand fur seals/kekeno and New Zealand sea lions/rāpoka haul out on the rocks and beach and wallow in the sand.
-Keep at least 10 m away from sleeping sea lions, 20 m from active animals and if you are in a group don't surround them.
+Keep at least 20 m away from sleeping sea lions and if you are in a group don't surround them.
+Seals and sea lions may look placid but they are powerful, wild predators and can be very dangerous if they are approached too closely.

 Other seabirds such as spotted shags, sooty shearwaters and variable oystercatchers are also based in the area.